How to dictate for business is rarely taught but is a real skill and just takes a little practice for great rewards.

 See our article on Why dictate?
 I can just type it myself!

-How to Dictate
+How to Dictate for your audio typist

 Make sure your dictation machine is charged and you are familiar with the record and pause buttons (pop some spare batteries in your briefcase too).